izakbman/NFLMLP/README.md

-# Project 3 Report - Izak Boardman
+# NFLMLP - Izak Boardman

 ## Data Description: NFL Big Data Bowl 2019
 The NFL hosts an annual Kaggle competition using next-gen stats data.
 This project utilizes data from the 2019 competition, which includes games from the 2017-2019 seasons.